A complete guide to MLA citation

 In most cases, only the title and location (often the URL or DOI) of the second container are included in the source entry.
 This is because databases like JSTOR don’t have relevant contributors, versions, publishers or publication dates.

 - Datta, Hannes, et al. “The Challenge of Retaining Customers Acquired with Free Trials”.
 Journal of Marketing Research, vol. 52, no. 2, Apr.
 2015, pp. 217-234.
 JSTOR, www.jstor.org/stable/43832354.

 The example above starts with the author names and the title of the journal article.
-It is followed by the first container: the journal in which the article is published.
-The first container is followed by the second container.
+It is followed by details of the first container: the journal in which the article is published.
 The second container provides the database name and URL where the journal article can be found.

 Pay attention to the punctuation.
-The author and source title close with a period.
-Every element within a container closes with a comma, and to close a container, again, a period is used (after the page numbers and database URL).
-The container titles are italicized.
+The author and source title elements end with a period.
+Elements within a container are separated by commas, and a period is used to close the container.

 Sources without container